 September, 12-14, Hoge Venen.
-At the highest point of Belgium, the remarkable landscape breathes serenity and purity, while a slight breeze takes away the heat of this Indian summer… At the edge of the high plateau, the river carries the acid water of the peat downward.
+At the highest point of Belgium, the landscape breathes serenity and purity while a slight breeze takes away the heat of the late summer.
+Just below this plateau, “La Hogne” carries away the acid peat waters.

 May 5th, 2016, Roque de los Muchachos, La Palma.
 Surrounded by an ocean of clouds which sometimes reach the summit, the observatory stays clear from clouds during the night.
 During daytime an explosion of flowers can be seen, with “los tajinastes rosados” as the most impressive ones!